jwt-dotnet/jwt/README.md

                         .Decode<IDictionary<string, object>>(token);
 ```

-### Set and validate token expiration
+### Validate token expiration

 As described in the [RFC 7519 section 4.1.4](https://tools.ietf.org/html/rfc7519#section-4.1.4):

 >The `exp` claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.

-If it is present in the payload and is prior to the current time, the token will fail verification.
-The value must be specified as the number of seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time), 1/1/1970 00:00:00 UTC (see [RFC 7519, section 4.1.4](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4)).
+If it is present in the payload and is past the current time, the token will fail verification.
+The value must be specified as the number of seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time), 1/1/1970 00:00:00 UTC.

 ```c#
 IDateTimeProvider provider = new UtcDateTimeProvider();